 Located on the east side of Anderson Hall, this community vegetable garden was established in the spring of 2014.
 It is just one of the many sites that make up the network of gardens around DeKalb County as a part of DeKalb County Community Gardens (DCCG).

-The aptly named Communiversity Gardens thrive with the care and oversight of a strong network of students, faculty, and community members.
+The aptly named Communiversity Gardens thrive with the care and oversight of a strong volunteer network of students, faculty, staff and community members.

 The purposes of the gardens are many:

 - Improve agricultural literacy by increasing access to education about sustainable farming practices and the importance of local food production.